 Western (Tiliqua occipitalis):

-Western blue tongues feature a notably short tail, a bold black band behind each eye, and thicker banding along the body than seen in other species.
-Westerns grow up to 20″ (50 cm) long.
+Western blue tongues grow up to 20″ (50 cm) long and feature a notably short tail, particularly thick body, and a typical triangular head.
+Their pattern includes a light yellow-brown base, a bold black band behind each eye, and thick dark brown bands along the body — thicker than seen in other species.